ShaileshSridhar2403/Re-CDEP/README.md

 This repository is a reimplementation of [deep-explanation-penalization](https://github.com/laura-rieger/deep-explanation-penalization) in
 `Python 3.8` and `TensorFlow 2.4` .

+This work was carried out as a submission to the ML reproducibility Challenge, Spring 2020 edition.

+Please check out the Wiki for more details on the experiments carried out and more.
 # Getting Started

 ## Installation of Packages